shift838/gcc-tms9900_install/README.md

 This repository provides a fully automated installer for building and configuring the GCC-based TMS9900 cross‑compiler toolchain (using GCC 4.4.0) along with several essential TI‑99/4A utilities including Tursi's libTi99All library.
 It is designed for Linux and WSL (Ubuntu recommended) and sets up everything needed to compile TI‑99/4A software using a modern GCC toolchain.

+This script has been tested on realy Ubuntu 20, 24.04 linux machines as well as WSL (Windows Subsystem for Linux) with Ubuntu 24.04 installed.

 You may **download and run the installer script directly** without cloning this repository.

 ---